modular/modular/LLCL/docs/WorkQueueNonblocking.md

    around with no incentive to invest in it.
 5) Finally, there is no checking that workitems don't block, so an empirical approach to this is fine.
-For example, `printf` can theoretically block (e.g. when the output is redirected to a file) but we don't want to make `printf` debugging painful.
+For example, `printf` can theoretically block (for example when the output is redirected to a file) but we don't want to make `printf` debugging painful.
 Similarly, a `std::mutex` can block, but if you have a mutex that is protecting a tiny critical region, then it is safe enough to